 Sharon Frase

-Before becoming a partner with Boersch & Illovsky LLP, Sharon was with the international firm of Orrick, Herrington & Sutcliffe LLP.
+Before becoming a partner with Illovsky & Calia LLP, Shara was with the international firm of Orrick, Herrington & Sutcliffe LLP.
 From 2006 to 2010, she served as an Assistant U.S. Attorney in the Southern District of New York, where she successfully investigated, prosecuted, and tried white collar cases, including a million-dollar food stamp fraud and threats against an IRS agent.
-Sharon also helped return assets to victims in the Madoff conspiracy, helped repatriate to Brazil hundreds of millions of dollars’ worth of modern artworks purchased with the proceeds of a massive bank fraud, and obtained, after trial, a civil forfeiture judgment leading to the return of a Camille Pissarro lithograph stolen from a French museum years earlier.
+Shara also helped return assets to victims in the Madoff conspiracy, helped repatriate to Brazil hundreds of millions of dollars’ worth of modern artworks purchased with the proceeds of a massive bank fraud, and obtained, after trial, a civil forfeiture judgment leading to the return of a Camille Pissarro lithograph stolen from a French museum many years earlier.

 Education